Banque centrale du Luxembourg (BCL) declaration for the United Nations Climate Change Conference of the Parties (COP26)

 Integrating climate-related risks into financial stability monitoring

-The BCL undertook an assessment of the carbon intensity of the Luxembourg banking and investment fund sectors portfolios to carbon exposures.
+The BCL has undertaken a carbon intensity analysis of the portfolios of the Luxembourg banking and investment fund sectors.
 The results of the analysis were published in the BCL’s 2021 Financial Stability Review.

 The BCL plans to continue monitoring the risks related to the transition of the financial sector investment in green activities and asset classes.